Domestic Violence and Child Custody

-- The willingness and ability for the parents to facilitate a relationship between the child and the other parent
+- The willingness and ability for the parents to facilitate a connection between the child and the other parent;

-- Difficulties and expenses of child spending time with a parent a
+- Difficulties and expenses of the child spending time with a parent;

-These considerations are not weighted the same as protecting the child from harm but can sway a court into allowing a certain amount of time with the family violence offender in some cases.
+These considerations are not weighted the same as protecting the child from harm.
+However, they can sway a court into allowing a certain amount of time with the family violence offender in some cases.

 Mediation and family violence